2 Kings 4:1-38 Elisha, the widow and the Shunamite woman

 2 Kings 4:32-33

 Elisha PRAYED to the Lord.
 This was his reaction to the situation.
 He certainly was in a difficult situation: the child that God promised to this woman through him was dead, and without any sign of recovery even after Gehazi did what Elisha told him.
-Nevertheless, we don't at any point see Elisha to lose his trust in God, or feel frustrated and laid down.
+Nevertheless, we do not at any point see Elisha to lose his trust in God, or feel frustrated and laid down.
 Instead, he faced the situation as he should: HE PRAYED TO THE LORD.
 It is the Lord that is the source of all answers, and Elisha needed to have an answer about what to do with the situation.
 So he prayed to the only One that knew the answer: to the Lord2.
 As result, God answered his prayer.
 Verses 34-35 tells us:

 2 Kings 4:34-35